 If this sounds like what you'll want when you finish work then it's a good starting point for what you'll need saved in your super.
 If you think you'll want to do more (such as travel overseas every year), you'll need to save more.

 Are you on track?

-• taxation has been taken into account on the basis that the superannuation benefit used to purchase the income stream has no tax-free component
+- taxation has been taken into account on the basis that the payments from superannuation are not taxed after age 60

 How you can achieve your goals

 Once you know how much money you'll need each year in retirement, there are several things to consider when looking at how to achieve your goals:

 - when you want to retire and how long your income needs to last